 - Engage your Friends Group.
 Make certain they know about UP Week and your plans.
 Perhaps they would like to hold a reception or event in honor of the press, or perhaps the press can recognize them in some way during this week.

 - Organize a publishing seminar for junior faculty/grad students.
 Many presses offer these programs regularly, and they are a great reminder of the value of university presses to scholarly communications and to host institutions.
 The faculty at colleges and other research and teaching institutions without presses in your area may also be interested in such a seminar; consider broadcasting the invitation to a publishing seminar or offering a session to such campuses.
-Don’t forget: Member presses can offer a special discount on the AUPresses Directory to attendees at such events.
-Contact Susan Patton email@example.com to request a discount code.
+Promote AUPresses resources for finding a publisher, including the AUPresses Directory and the Ask UP website.
+Don’t forget: Member presses can offer a special discount on the Directory to attendees at such events.
+Contact Susan Patton firstname.lastname@example.org to request a discount code.